 Once a photographer in the Marines and later a photojournalist, Darrell runs the podcast site, Stand Up Paddle the World in which we interviews both every day stand up paddlers as well as the pros.
 Working in the outdoor apparel industry Darrell is also a scrum master and Seattle tour guide.
 Darrell is PSUPA certified, a member of the Ballard Elks Paddling Club, and lives in Ballard with his family.

 Born and raised in Ballard, Dan has lived and traveled to 36 states across the country.
 He served in Americorps National Civilian Community Corps in Washington DC and Sacramento, CA. He holds a Masters Degree in Public Admin and a Certificate of Nonprofit Management from the University of Oregon.
 He has worked in the Oregon House of Representatives, the WA State Senate and for several non-profits.
 Dan is currently an legislative aide for Seattle City Council member Sally Bagshaw.
-He is also the president of the Ballard Elks Paddling Club, enjoys building hiking trails in the San Juans, mountaineering and kayaking Puget Sound.
+He enjoys building hiking trails in the San Juans, mountaineering and kayaking Puget Sound.

 Sean Ardussi – Grant Writing